13 Podzol Soils

 13.4 Accessory Properties of the Order

 1. Secondary oxides strongly differentiated between horizons.
 In A and E horizons, sand and silt grains are uncoated.
-In B horizons they are coated, and in some soils cemented, by short-range-order minerals and/or organic matter.
+In B horizons they are coated, and in some soils cemented, by nanocrystalline minerals and/or organic matter.

 2. Low base saturation.
 Base saturations are very low, and the soils are extremely acidic, in A and E horizons.
 KCl-extractable-aluminium levels are high, and aluminium in soil solution may be toxic to some plants.